zacharylhertz/zacharylhertz.github.io/_posts/2024-11-05-black-nonvoters-and-voters.md

 While Black Americans who chose to stay home in 2020 did prefer Trump at slightly higher rates than those who actually turned out to vote, the differences are small and not statistically significant.
 Just 13 percent of Black Americans who did not turn out to vote would have lent their support to Donald Trump, while among Black Americans who actually did cast a ballot a mere 9 percent backed the former president.
 This group did not appear to especially eschew Biden either: 85 percent of Black 2020 non-voters reported preferring Joe Biden, while 89 percent of Black 2020 voters supported the eventual winner.

-Perhaps, however, these groups differed in their policy preferences and opinion attitudes in a meaningful way that made them easy targets for persuasion and mobilization by the Republican party in the four years since.
+Perhaps, however, these groups differed in their policy preferences and opinion attitudes in a meaningful way that made them easy targets for persuasion and mobilization by the Republican Party in the four years since.
 To investigate, I first look at differences between Black 2020 voters and non-voters on a number of attitudinal questions asked in the CES.

 # Black Americans who stayed home in 2020 generally express more conservative social attitudes